 Day 2: We’ll leave early, heading northwest and out of Los Angeles.
 Those used to the urban sprawl of Los Angeles will be pleasantly surprised at the unspoiled and scenic north coast of Los Angeles and southern Ventura Counties.
 Here steep hills drop sharply to the sea, forming a ruggedly scenic coastline.
 We’ll explore the canyons that hold some of California’s distinctive landbirds, including Allen’s and Anna’s Hummingbirds, Nuttall’s Woodpecker, Wrentit, California Thrasher and California Towhee as well as a variety of western migrants.
 Exotic species such as Black-hooded Parakeet may also be present.
-Later we’ll continue to the Oxnard Plain to search for shorebirds, possibly including Pacific Golden-Plover and other uncommon or rare species (we’ve had Ruff in multiple years), along with passerine migrants, perhaps including Pacific-slope Flycatcher or Townsend’s Warbler.
+Later we’ll continue to the Oxnard Plain to search for waders, possibly including Pacific Golden-Plover and other uncommon or rare species (we’ve had Ruff in multiple years), along with passerine migrants, perhaps including Pacific-slope Flycatcher or Townsend’s Warbler.
 Night in Camarillo.

 Day 3: We’ll spend the morning crossing to Santa Cruz Island, the largest and most wooded of southern California’s Channel Islands.
 Once on the island we’ll hike gently in search of the Island Scrub-Jay, an endemic California (and Santa Cruz Island) species that has declined notably in recent years, perhaps as a result of West Nile virus or of predation on the young by the resurgent Island Fox population (there was a slight upsurge in 2011 and each year we have easily seen a few since then).
 If the weather is favourable, we may encounter a scattering of western migrants such as Black-throated Gray Warbler or an eastern vagrant such as American Redstart.
 Resident species will likely include the distinctive largely resident sordida subspecies of Orange-crowned Warbler that can be found on the Channel Islands and a few points along the adjacent mainland.
 Although transport across the Oxnard Channel is on a high-speed catamaran, we’ll hope to see a few pelagic birds including Pink-footed, Sooty and possibly Black-vented Shearwaters, and Pomarine Skua.
 In 2015 we had an adult Red-billed Tropicbird only a few miles off Santa Cruz Island.
+Marine mammals, possibly including whales, are possible.
 Along the jetties around the marina we often find Black Oystercatcher, Surfbird, Black Turnstone and sometimes Wandering Tattler.
 Night in Camarillo.